WindJammer6/30.-Dutch-Auction-and-English-Auction-Web-Application-Game/README.md

 <br>

-### Rules of the Dutch Auction and English Auction game
+### Rules of the Dutch Auction and English Auction Game

-(Add pic of the rules of the game here and the full microeconomics presentation slides here)

 <br>